Merrick Backcountry Grain Free 96% Dog Food receives the Advisor’s top rating of 5 stars.

 Above-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical canned dog food.

 Even when you consider the protein-boosting effect of the flaxseed and yeast, this looks like the profile of a wet product containing a significant amount of meat.

-Merrick Backcountry Grain Free 96% is a meat-based canned dog food using a significant amount of named meats as its main sources of animal protein, thus earning the brand 5 stars.
+Merrick Backcountry Grain Free 96% is a canned dog food using a significant amount of named meats as its main source of animal protein, thus earning the brand 5 stars.